Frontiers of Science

 may petition the Committee on Science Instruction to be allowed to postpone taking Frontiers of science until their sophomore year.
 Students wishing to petition should do so in 208 Hamilton Hall.

-SCNC C1001 Frontiers of science 4 pts.
-Members of the natural science departments and Columbia post-doctoral science fellows.
+SCNC C1000 Frontiers of science (4 points).
+Taught by members of the natural science departments and Columbia post-doctoral science fellows.
 Corequisite: SCNC C1101 Frontiers of science discussion.
-Lecture and discussion.
 The principal objectives of Frontiers of science are to engage students in the process of discovery by exploring topics at the forefront of science and to inculcate or reinforce the specific habits of mind that inform a scientific perspective on the world.
 Sample topics include the evolution of human language, brain dynamics, global climate change, the nanoworld, and biodiversity, among others.